PRAYING

 - There is power in UNITED PRAYER.
 Of course

-increased power in united prayer.
-God delights in the unity of His
+vastly increased power in united prayer.
+God delights in the

-people, and seeks to emphasize it in every way, and so He
+unity of His people, and seeks to emphasize it in every way, and

-pronounces a special blessing upon united prayer.
-We read in Matt.
+so He pronounces a special blessing upon united prayer.
+We read

-18:19, "If two of you shall agree on earth as touching anything
+in Matt.
+18:19, "If two of you shall agree on earth as touching

-that they shall ask, it shall be done for them of My Father which
+anything that they shall ask, it shall be done for them of My

-is in heaven."
+Father which is in heaven."
 This unity, however, must be real.
-The passage just

-because he really desired it, the other might ask it simply to
+might ask it because he really desired it, the other might ask

-please his friend.
-But where there is real agreement, where the
+it simply to please his friend.
+But where there is real

-Spirit of God brings two believers into perfect harmony as
+agreement, where the Spirit of God brings two believers into

 |